Leadership

 Mississippi

-Steven T. Reed, O.D., was elected to the American Optometric Association Board of Trustees at the 119th Annual AOA Congress & 46th Annual AOSA Conference: Optometry's Meeting® in July 2016 and elected to the office of president-elect during the 126th Annual AOA Congress & 55th Annual AOSA Conference: Optometry's Meeting in June 2023.
+Steven T. Reed, O.D., was elected to the American Optometric Association (AOA) Board of Trustees at the 119th Annual AOA Congress & 46th Annual AOSA Conference: Optometry's Meeting® in July 2016 and is serving as the immediate past president as recognized during the 128th Annual AOA Congress & 55th Annual AOSA Conference: Optometry’s Meeting in June 2025.

 A graduate of Southern College of Optometry, Dr. Reed was the 2010 and 2016 recipient of the MOA James P. Brownlee Optometrist of the Year Award.